Quantum information with quantum-like bits: Quantum-like bits

 where we labeled by $\mathbb 0_\Ng \in M_\Ng(\mathbb N)$ the null matrix on the off-diagonal blocks.
-As proposed in Ref.~\onlinecite{scholes2024}, to define QL bits we switch on an interaction between the two subgraphs, and define the resource
+As proposed in Ref.~\onlinecite{scholes2024}, we define a QL bit resource by switching on an interaction between the two subgraphs, and define the resource

 involving a coupling matrix $C$.
-Note that $C$ does not represent a simple graph by itself, i.e. it is in general non-symmetric, and it can admit diagonal entries mapping corresponding vertices in $A_{1}$ and $A_{2}$.
+Note that $C$ does not represent a simple graph by itself, i.e. it is in general non-symmetric, and it can admit diagonal entries connecting corresponding vertices in $A_{1}$ and $A_{2}$.
 Conversely, \cref{eq:R}, being overall symmetric and loop-free, describes a simple undirected graph.
-We sample $C$ by randomly assigning $1$ to $N_{\mr C} \le \Ng^2$ of its entries.
-This matrix is chosen to be regular with valency $l=N_{\mr C}/\Ng$ [similarly to \cref{eq:ave_val}]. \Cref{eq:R} represents the fundamental resource used to build an isolated QL bit. \cite{scholes2024}
+The matrix $C$ is also chosen to be regular, with valency $l$. \Cref{eq:R} represents the fundamental resource used to build an isolated QL bit. \cite{scholes2024}

 To better describe the structure of the graphs that are suitable resources for our QL platform, we show in \cref{fig:1QL} four instances of \cref{eq:R} for increasing values of $l$, as specified in the captions.